dtelaroli/vraptor-cditest/README.md

 ### Jpa class

 The Jpa Class is an wrap of VRaptor JPA Plugin.
-It's injected in the Db Class and can be returned by the method Db#jpa();
+It's injected in the Db Class and can be returned by the method Db#jpa() or the EntityManager directly by the Db#em();

 #### Configuration